Jeddah Travel Guide

 Jeddah skyline from the Red Sea, Saudi Arabia © Meshal Obeidallah

 Those who do gain entry to this splendid modern metropolis are rewarded with experiencing a city where luxury is the norm.
-Fabulous seven-star palatial hotels give on to wide boulevards, encircling the ancient central old city, Balad, filled with colourful souks (bazaars) and mysterious medieval buildings built of Red Sea coral.
+Fabulous seven-star palatial hotels give on to wide boulevards, encircling the ancient central city, Balad, which is filled with colourful souqs (bazaars) and mysterious medieval buildings built of Red Sea coral.

-The Red Sea shoreline is lined with a seemingly never-ending corniche, giving on to beautiful sandy beaches.
-Jeddah's restaurants and shopping malls are legendary.
-One of the unmissable sights in Jeddah is the King Fahd Fountain in the harbour, which is spectacular at night when it sends illuminated coloured jets of water 853 feet (260m) into the air.
+The Red Sea shoreline is lined with a seemingly endless corniche, which spills onto gorgeous sandy beaches.
+While Jeddah's restaurants and shopping malls will keep visitors suitably occupied, perhaps one of the most unmissable sights in Jeddah is the King Fahd Fountain in the harbour, which is spectacular at night when it sends illuminated coloured jets of water 853 feet (260m) into the air.

-Jeddah is named in honour of the Biblical Eve.
-'Jadda' means 'grandmother' in the context of Eve, who according to legend is buried near the historical old city, although the actual site of the tomb is not marked by the Saudi Government.
+Its name meaning 'grandmother', Jeddah is named after Eve.
+According to legend, she is buried near the historical old city, although the actual site of the tomb is not marked by the Saudi government.